MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authn-entra-id.md

 adobe-target: true
 ---

-# Enable your Java Spring Boot web app to sign in users on your Azure Active Directory tenant with the Microsoft identity platform
+# Enable your Java Spring Boot web app to sign in users on your Microsoft Entra ID tenant with the Microsoft identity platform

-This article demonstrates a Java Spring MVC web app that signs in users on your Azure Active Directory tenant using the [Azure AD Spring Boot Starter client library for Java](https://mvnrepository.com/artifact/com.azure.spring/spring-cloud-azure-starter-active-directory).
+This article demonstrates a Java Spring MVC web app that signs in users on your Microsoft Entra ID tenant using the [Microsoft Entra ID Spring Boot Starter client library for Java](https://mvnrepository.com/artifact/com.azure.spring/spring-cloud-azure-starter-active-directory).
 It uses the OpenID Connect protocol.

 ![Overview](./media/topology-spring.png)

 ## Scenario

-1. The client Java Spring MVC web app leverages the Azure AD Spring Boot Starter client library for Java to sign-in a user and obtain an ID Token from **Azure AD**.
+1. The client Java Spring MVC web app leverages the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID Token from **Microsoft Entra ID**.
-2. The **ID Token** proves that the user has successfully authenticated with **Azure AD** and allows the user to access protected routes.
+2. The **ID Token** proves that the user has successfully authenticated with **Microsoft Entra ID** and allows the user to access protected routes.

 ![Overview](./media/topology-spring.png)